The Over The Moon Guide to Planning Your Destination Wedding in Anguilla

 What to Do

-When you’re not sunbathing, splashing in the pool, or diving into the ocean waves by Zemi Beach House, charter a boat to take you and your guests out to see the island from the water’s point of view.
-We love Calypso Charters and Striker Rum & Reel—the latter is especially popular with a crowd who’s fond of fishing.
+When you’re not sunbathing, splashing in the family or adult pools, or diving into the ocean waves by Four Seasons Anguilla, charter a boat to take you and your guests out to see the island from the water’s point of view.
+You can set one up through the hotel, or we love Calypso Charters and Striker Rum & Reel—the latter is especially popular with a crowd who’s fond of fishing.
 Cruise to Little Bay, where the Jumping Rock lives.
 For thrill seekers, climb up 20 feet to the top and get a boost of adrenaline on the way down.
 Take this writer’s word: The rocky but adventurous trip up, assisted by a rope, is the worst part.
 And you won’t regret facing your fears.
 If you need a boost of confidence, sip some of that infamous local rum punch before you take the leap of faith.

 For a truly unique experience, ask your captain to take you to Sandy Island.
 A beach bar and restaurant is the only establishment on this 820-foot-long strip of white sand, surrounded by the bluest water.
 It’s available for private hire and would be a once-in-a-lifetime beach party venue that your guests will talk about for the rest of their lives.